List of bus routes in London: 900–999

 Route numbers from 900 to 999 represent mobility buses; these mostly provide a once-a-week return journey to a local shopping centre from relatively low-density neighbourhoods where there is no alternative route in the main bus network.
-The number of mobility buses routes has declined over the past few years because low-floor and wheelchair-accessible buses run on all London Buses routes.
-As of 2025, there is only one mobility bus route, route 969.
+The number of mobility bus routes has declined over the past few years due to low-floor and wheelchair-accessible buses now running on all London Buses routes, as well as the increased capacity of the Dial-a-Ride service.
+As of 2026, there is only one mobility bus route in operation: route 969.